What Will It Take For You To Save More This Year?

 Related: A simple way to boost your retirement savings

-But how much would John have if he simply increased his savings rate along with his two percent annual raise?
+But how much would John accumulate if he simply increased his savings rate along with his two percent annual raise?
 It doesn’t sound like much, but it would mean an additional $145,000 at retirement – or $625,000.

 Build on what’s already working